Medicare Advantage vs. Medigap: The Real Difference | Bluegrass Medicare Help

 The trade-off in one sentence

 Medicare Advantage usually costs less when you're healthy; Medigap usually costs less when you're sick.
-Advantage keeps your monthly bill low but you pay as you use care, within a network and sometimes after prior authorization.
+Advantage keeps your monthly bill low but you pay as you use care, within a network and sometimes after .
 Medigap costs more every month but smooths everything out โ€” you can see almost any doctor, and your bills are predictable even in a rough year.

 If you're here in the Bluegrass, the network question usually comes down to one thing: is your hospital covered?
 See Which Lexington Hospitals Take Medicare Advantage? for how UK HealthCare, Baptist Health, and CHI Saint Joseph fit in โ€” or the full local Medicare guide for Lexington.